Barr: Law enforcement must ‘dominate’ streets amid protests

 The FBI has already started questioning rioters who were arrested in several cities to determine whether they committed any federal crimes, the senior Justice Department official said.
 It is a federal crime to cross state lines to participate in violent riots.

-Army Secretary Ryan McCarthy called in the entire D.C.
-National Guard late Sunday, adding 1,200 soldiers to join about 500 forces that had already deployed in Washington, according to two Defense Department officials, who spoke on condition of anonymity because they were not authorized to discuss the matter publicly.
-The soldiers will also be armed, the officials said, citing the potential threat from the protesters.
+In addition, members of the Army’s 3rd Infantry Regiment, an active-duty unit known as the Old Guard and most visible as the unit that stands at the Tomb of the Unknown Soldier, have been called up to protect Fort Myer, Virginia, the U.S. Army post adjacent to Arlington National Cemetery.

-U.S. officials said National Guard troops from Maryland are also being called in to help assist in nearby Washington.
+The officials said some of the National Guard in D.C. will be armed and others will not.
+The officials spoke on condition of anonymity to discuss ongoing military deployments.

-Associated Press writers Lolita C. Baldor, Kevin Freking and Ben Fox in Washington, Alan Suderman in Richmond, Va., and James LaPorta in Delray Beach, Fla. contributed to this report.
+Associated Press writers Lolita C. Baldor, Kevin Freking and Ben Fox in Washington; Alan Suderman in Richmond, Va.; James LaPorta in Delray Beach, Fla.; and Sarah Blake Morgan in West Jefferson, N.C., contributed to this report.